 Tax is often routinely withheld at the source from pay and pensions for employees and pensioners.
-However, individuals and organisations must file a Self Assessment tax return if their other income is greater than a particular threshold and is not deducted at source.
+However, individuals and organizations must file a Self Assessment tax return if their other income is greater than a particular threshold and is not deducted at source.

 You must submit a tax return if you earned more than £1,000 while operating as a sole proprietor during the most recent tax year (6 April 2021 to 5 April 2022).
 If you were a director of a limited company or a partner in a commercial partnership whose income was not taxed at source and/or owe additional tax, you must also file one.